shan002/neuroswarm/README.md

 * `--prompt`: Wait for a return to continue at each step.
 Legacy.
 * `--viz_delay 0`: Delay between timesteps for viz. `default=None`
 * `--viz`: Specify a specific visualizer. `default=True`
+* `--track_history`: enable sensor vs. output plotting by clicking on an agent in RobotSwarmSimulator.

 ### common options for `train`
 To start a training session, use